Elena Korosteleva

-Elena Korosteleva (Алена Карасцялева) is an academic researcher and principal investigator focusing on governance, democratisation, complexity and resilience.
+Elena Korosteleva (Алена Карасцялева; born 24 January 1972) is an academic researcher and principal investigator focusing on governance, democratisation, complexity and resilience.
 She is Professor of Politics and Global Sustainable Development and Director of the Institute for Global Sustainable Development at the University of Warwick and is visiting professor at the Oxford Belarus Observatory at the Oxford University.

 She is an expert on the politics of Belarus, Ukraine and Moldova; as well as academic expert on the European External Action Service (EEAS), European Neighbourhood Policy (ENP) and Eastern Partnership (EaP).
 She is fellow of the European Institute for International Law and International Relations.
 Korosteleva holds doctoral degrees from the University of Bath and the Belarusian State University Minsk and was previously British Academy postdoctoral research fellow at Glasgow University.
 Korosteleva was Jean Monnet Chair and Professor of International Politics in the School of Politics and International Relations, University of Kent and Director (Professional Studies) of the Global Europe Centre (GEC).

 In addition, Korosteleva is a member of the International Advisory Board for GLOBSEC and European Strategy Council; Professorial Fellow of the Dahrendorf Forum at the LSE and is visiting professor at the College of Europe and was Visiting Fellow of the Belarusian State University, Minsk, until her resignation of this position after the 2020 Belarus election.
 Previously Korosteleva was Jean Monnet Chair and Director of the Centre for European Studies (CES), at Aberystwyth University.
 Korosteleva joined the Editorial Board of the newly launched Cambridge Journal of Eurasian Studies.